Period pain is the most common type of pelvic pain, but what’s normal? None of us know what pain another person is experiencing.

 Painful periods can be due to:

-Many women with bad period pain have both these problems, and we know that women with endometriosis often have a painful uterus as well, even if it looks normal.
+Many women and people assigned female at birth with bad period pain have both these problems.
+We know that women and people assigned female at birth with endometriosis often have a painful uterus, even if it looks normal.

 Teens often worry about being different from other girls.
-In fact, a study of 1000 girls aged 16-18 years in Canberra, Australia found that 21% of the girls had severe pain with periods and 26% had missed school because of period symptoms.
+However, you should know that a study of 1000 girls aged 16-18 years in Canberra, Australia, found that 21% of the girls had severe pain with periods, and 26% had missed school because of period symptoms.

 It’s really important that teenage girls get good care so they can live normally.